 Dental Implants: Are You a Candidate?

 Dental implants are truly a modern marvel, offering patients the ability to restore their smile to its original beauty after tooth loss.
 In addition to stimulating jawbone tissue to reduce bone and tissue resorption, dental implants also boast an impressive lifespan—capable of lasting as long as 20 years when well cared for by patients.
-Dr. White performs implant restorations, and for implant placement will refer you to an excellent periodontist.
+Dr. Sander I. White performs implant restorations, and for implant placement will refer you to an excellent periodontist.

 Although most people can successfully get dental implants, there are a select few who might not be right for the procedure, at least not without preparation.
 To find out where you fall, read on.

 Good Candidates for Dental Implants:

 Dental implants themselves might not be able to get cavities, but the rest of your natural teeth and the surrounding tissues can still be affected by oral decay.
 Bacterial infections can still take hold near the implant site, putting the stability and health of your implant in jeopardy.
 To ward off these kinds of problems, good candidates for dental implants need to be committed to proper oral hygiene and regular check-ups.

 Dental implants are only as strong as their anchor, which is why bone density is such an important factor in receiving dental implants.
 Before you are considered for the procedure, your periodontist will carefully evaluate the health, density, width, height, and depth of your jaw tissue.
 If the bone is too weak or too small, you may need bone grafting before implants can be placed.

 Smoking can affect oral tissue healing, as well as put people at a much higher risk for developing periodontal disease and oral cancer.
 In order to help dental implants to heal and integrate as seamlessly as possible, patients need to be committed to stopping smoking, at least for the duration of their implant treatment and recovery period.